playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 ![A screenshot as described in the previous paragraph](./fs-permitted-not-saved.png)

 As I'm sure you've guessed, the asterisk indicates that you'll need to save the file again.
 Once done (using the key combo), the asterisk should disappear.

 It's not just JavaScript files you're able to edit, though!
 You can click or use your keyboard to navigate the file tree of the parent folder.
 Doing so will allow you to edit and save changes to _any_ file in the filesystem.
-This would include the `package.json` file in the folder
+This would include the `package.json` file in the folder.

 ![A screenshot of the package json file being edited](./package-json.png)

 # Conclusion

 While we've covered a lot of functionality present within the Chrome debugger, there's still more to cover about it!
-If you'd like to read more about it, you may want to take a look at [the extensive blog series by the Chrome team](https://developers.google.com/web/tools/chrome-devtools/javascript) that gives a much deeper dive to all of the debugging tools present within Chrome.
+If you'd like to read more about it, you may want to take a look at [the extensive blog series by the Chrome team](https://developers.google.com/web/tools/chrome-devtools/javascript) that offers a much deeper dive into all of the debugging tools present within Chrome.
 Luckily, the skills that you gain while debugging Node.JS applications carries over to debugging front-end JavaScript, so hopefully this article has helped introduce you to the myriad of tools that Chrome has to offer.

-Leave a comment down below if you have a question or comment, or feel free to join [our Discord](https://discord.gg/FMcvc6T) to have a direct line to us about the article (or just general tech questions)
+Leave a comment down below if you have a question or comment, or feel free to join [our Discord](https://discord.gg/FMcvc6T) to have a direct line to us about the article (or just general tech questions).